rajen-shres/cobalt/docs/cobalt/testing_overview.rst

 * After a keypress to confirm the windows are running it will run::

     ./manage.py run_tests --base_url http://127.0.0.1:$PORT --headless true

+You can also run ``cgit_dev_test short`` after once running the full command and it will not rebuild the database from scratch (uses a copy from the last run).
+This saves a lot of time if there haven't been any schema changes since the last time it was run.

 run_tests.py management command
 -------------------------------